 The recently enacted federal Patient Protection and Affordable Care Act and related amendments in the Health Care and Education Reconciliation Act contain provisions requiring health insurance carriers to maintain specified medical loss ratios.
 The medical loss ratio requirements are effective for calendar year 2011 and later years and require health insurance companies to spend 80% of their premium revenue in each of their individual and small group businesses on reimbursement for clinical services and activities that improve health care quality.
-The Department of Health and Human Services with assistance from the National Association of Insurance Commissioners has been tasked pursuant to the legislation to promulgate regulations relating to the medical loss ratio requirements.
-These regulations are expected to be adopted prior to 2011 and to clarify the manner in which medical loss ratios will be implemented and calculated.
-It is not possible for us to determine the impact of the medical loss ratio requirements on our business prior to the promulgation of the regulations and our health insurance carrier partners' reaction to them.
-While many health insurance carriers in the individual and small group health insurance markets have historically operated with medical loss ratios below 80%, and agent commissions have traditionally not been counted as clinical reimbursement costs, medical loss ratio calculations made prior to the enactment of health care reform were not uniform and did not generally allow for amounts spent on the improvement of health care quality to be included with reimbursement of clinical costs.
-The implementation of the medical loss ratio requirements as a part of health care reform could cause health insurance carriers to reduce the commissions they are willing to pay us as broker of record on the health insurance policies that we sell, which would reduce our revenue and harm our business, operating results and financial condition, perhaps materially.
-In addition, certain health insurance carriers may determine to exit the individual or small business health insurance markets, place less reliance on agents to distribute their products in these markets, apply stricter underwriting standards (until provisions in health care reform registration limiting underwriting go into effect in 2014) or may limit their individual and small business health insurance offerings in any number of other ways, each of which would harm our business, operating results and financial condition.
-The implementation of medical loss ratio requirements also could cause health insurance carriers to reduce the amount they are willing to spend in connection with our sponsorship and technology licensing businesses, which also could harm our business, operating results and financial condition.
+The Department of Health and Human Services is expected to adopt regulations relating to the medical loss ratio requirements prior to 2011 that clarify the manner in which medical loss ratios will be implemented and calculated.
+It is not possible for us to determine the impact of the medical loss ratio requirements on our business prior to the promulgation of the regulations and health insurance carrier reaction to them.
+We, however, have been engaged in discussions with a number of carriers regarding the impact of the medical loss ratio requirements and, as a result of these discussions, believe that the commissions that we receive from health insurance carriers will be reduced.
+The implementation of the medical loss ratio requirements could materially reduce our revenue and harm our business, operating results and financial condition.
+In addition, the medical loss ratio requirements may cause certain health insurance, place less reliance on agents to distribute their products in these markets, apply stricter underwriting standards (until provisions in health care reform registration limiting underwriting go into effect in 2014) or limit their individual and small business health insurance carriers to reduce the amount they are willing to spend in connection with our sponsorship and technology licensing businesses, which also could harm our business, operating results and financial condition.
+The implementation of medical loss ratio requirements also could harm our b